 To some people, medicine cabinets have long since gone out of style in favor of new bathroom mirrors and other vanity designs.
 However, that’s not entirely the case.
-There are still many people who seek out medicine cabinets for their bathroom, whether they call them that or refer to them as over-the-sink cabinets, vanity mirror cabinets, or anything else.
-The name doesn’t matter—if you do it right, you can find plenty of great ways to incorporate a medicine cabinet into your modern bathroom space.
+Many people still seek out medicine cabinets for their bathroom, whether they call them that or refer to them as over-the-sink cabinets, vanity mirror cabinets, or anything else.
+The name doesn’t matter—if you do it right, you can find many great ways to incorporate a medicine cabinet into your modern bathroom space.

 Whether you’re doing a full renovation to the bathroom or just looking to update a couple of things here and there, a new medicine cabinet can make all the difference.
-This upgrade can add storage space and value to the home, and it can also give you a chance to find unique pieces that you might not have expected to come across.
+This upgrade can add storage space and value to the home and give you a chance to find unique pieces you might not have expected to come across.
 If you’re considering medicine cabinets for your next bathroom project, here’s what you need to know.

 - The Medicine Cabinet: Dated Storage or Stylish Function?

 - What Are the Benefits of a Medicine Cabinet?